jdjakub/papers/convivial-2020/manuscript.md

 ## Abstract

+There is a one-size-fits-all quality to languages, APIs and even programming itself.
+This is a source of artificial difficulty in creating, understanding, and modifying software systems, because an author's design needs encoding into a form that does not resemble it.
+This paper presents an example of a step in the right direction: a Web implementation of a minimal OOP system, developed in a substrate designed to fit it better than plain JavaScript code.
+The experience of creating such a substrate is analysed, and I suggest tendencies in programming environments that stand in the way of making this commonplace, as well as ways to get around them.

+Problem
+Why interesting?
+What solution achieves?
+What follows from solution?

 Context: What is the broad context of the work?
 What is the importance of the general research area?
 Inquiry: What problem or question does the paper address?
 How has this problem or question been addressed by others (if at all)?
 Approach: What was done that unveiled new knowledge?